adonisjs/v6-docs/content/docs/ace/introduction.md

+---
+summary: Ace is a command line framework used by AdonisJS to create and run console commands.
+---

 # Introduction

 Ace is a command line framework used by AdonisJS to create and run console commands.
 The entry point file for Ace is stored in the root of your project, and you can execute it as follows.